 In ArcMap, you start an edit session to begin editing.
 In ArcGIS Pro, editing is always enabled by default.
 Editing tools are on the Edit tab of the ribbon when a map view is active.
 For more information, see Editing in ArcGIS Pro.

 If you prefer an experience similar to ArcMap edit sessions, you can configure ArcGIS Pro to show the Edit button.
-With this option enabled, you are required to manually start and stop editing.
+With this option enabled, you are must manually start and stop editing.
 To learn more, see Enable and disable editing.

 Undo or redo edits on the Quick Access Toolbar.

 Save or discard edits.
 If enabled, the Edit button also appears in this group.

 Metadata in ArcGIS format can be viewed and edited in ArcGIS Pro.
 There is no need to upgrade or import metadata that is in ArcGIS format.

 ArcGIS Pro supports the same metadata styles as ArcMap.
 In ArcGIS Pro, the default metadata style is Item Description.
 The style can be changed in the ArcGIS Pro settings as follows:

 - On the ArcGIS Pro start page, click Settings.
 Alternatively, in an open project, click the Project tab.